sukumar-chennari/react_projects/README.md

-react-router-dom pacakage,
-worked on nested and dynamic routing folder nestedNav/.. filled the all sections with different pages
+worked on state management
+folder nestedNav/..
+created counter options to change,reset and decrement count and which potrays through all screens added toggle option and chage count in nestedNav/settingScreen.jsx